 - Add Section Requiring Removal of Snow/Ice/Leaves from Bicycle Facilities Language can be added to Section 668.11 that prohibits residents from piling snow or lawn debris in bicycle facilities.
-It can also enshrine the City's responsibility towards snow-plowing the City's bicycle facilities. - Review Snow-Clearing Enforcement Policies Although typically enforced based on resident's complaints, the City can consider adding code enforcement staff to ensure compliance as well as generate revenue to supplement the City's maintenance budget.
+It can also enshrine the City's responsibility towards snow-plowing the City's bicycle facilities. - Review Snow-Clearing Enforcement Policies Although typically enforced based on resident's complaints, the City can consider adding code enforcement staff to ensure compliance and keep the mobility network accessible year-round.